athursland/cs330_case_study_p2/README.md

 - task5.py: Contains all the functions needed to implement the coded solutions to Task 5

 The ZIP file also contains the following .txt files, in the experimental results folder:
+- task 4 results:
+ - approach1_avg_dists_eps_1.txt: Average distances of trajectories in trajectory-ids.txt from center trajectory computed using Approach 1, where trajectories are simplified with epsilon = 0.03
+ - approach1_avg_dists_eps_2.txt: Average distances of trajectories in trajectory-ids.txt from center trajectory computed using Approach 1, where trajectories are simplified with epsilon = 0.1
+ - approach1_avg_dists_eps_3.txt: Average distances of trajectories in trajectory-ids.txt from center trajectory computed using Approach 1, where trajectories are simplified with epsilon = 0.3
+ - approach1_avg_dists.txt: Average distances of trajectories in trajectory-ids.txt from center trajectory computed using Approach 1.
+ - approach2_avg_dists.txt: Average distances of trajectories in trajectory-ids.txt from center trajectory computed using Approach 2.
+- task 5 results:
+ - simplify_tests.txt: Compression ratios calculated for 3 specific trajectory ids, to test our implementation of the simplification algorithm
+ - avg_costs_seed_random.txt: Average costs of clustering for random seeding method for k = [4,6,8,10,12]
+ - avg_costs_seed_prop.txt: Average costs of clustering for proposed seeding method for k = [4,6,8,10,12]

 The ZIP file also contains the following .png files, in the figures folder:
 - task 4 figures:
  - approach1_whole.png, approach1_zoom1.png, approach1_zoom2.png: The visualizations of approach 1 at varying levels of zooms for clarity
  - approach2_whole.png, approach2_zoom1.png, approach2_zoom2.png: Visualizations for approach 2 at varying levels of zoom for clarity
 - task 5 figures:
-- avg_costs_vs_k.png:
-- centers_prop_seed_prop_k.png:
-- avg_costs_over_iterations.png:
+ - avg_costs_vs_k.png: Average costs of clustering for random and proposed seeding methods vs. k = [4,6,8,10,12]
+ - centers_prop_seed_k_10.png: Centers of clusters chosen using our proposed seeding method for our chosen k, k = 10.
+ - avg_costs_over_iterations.png: Average cost of clustering for over iterations for both random and proposed seeding methods

-To reproduce our experimental results for each task, uncomment the appropriate lines in the main call for task4.py and task5.py.
-They are labelled appropriately.
+To reproduce our experimental results for each task, run approach1.py, task4.py and task5.py.

  ## External Dependencies